-If you think that disclosure of your health information by the usual means could endanger you in some way, the Plan will accommodate reasonable requests to receive communications of health information from the Plan by alternative means or at alternative locations.
+If you think that disclosure of your PHI by the usual means could endanger you in some way, the Plan will accommodate reasonable requests to receive communications of PHI from the Plan by alternative means or at alternative locations.
+For example, if mailing documents containing your PHI to your home could endanger you, the Plan may be able to email these documents or mail them to your work location.